2006 Daytona 500: Post-race

-With regards to the uncertainty over whether Johnson would be allowed to retain the victory, Johnson was confirmed as the winner several hours later since his car passed post-race inspection.
+Regarding whether Johnson would be allowed to keep the victory, Johnson was declared the winner several hours later after his car passed post-race inspection.
 Newman noted three of Johnson's previous wins came under scrutiny from NASCAR, adding, "This could still be the first opportunity for NASCAR to pull away a victory if the thing is illegal, I think a lot of Jimmie Johnson and his talent ... but I'm pretty sure that three of his past four wins have had conflict with the cars being illegal.
 It's not necessarily good for the sport."
-Johnson responded by targeting Newman's crew chief Matt Borland, and said that he would defend against personal criticism and that to Hendrick Motorsports.
-Mears spoke his belief Johnson earned the victory, "In my mind, the fact that they got caught earlier in the week took away every doubt in my mind that they'd actually do anything to cheat in this race."
-Hendrick Motorsports founder and owner Rick Hendrick declared Knaus' ejection from the race as unimportant and said of the issue, "We've been through inspection I don't know how many times.
+Johnson responded by criticizing Newman's crew chief Matt Borland and said that he would defend himself and Hendrick Motorsports against personal criticism.
+Mears believed Johnson earned the victory, "In my mind, the fact that they got caught earlier in the week took away every doubt in my mind that they'd actually do anything to cheat in this race."
+Hendrick Motorsports founder and owner Rick Hendrick declared Knaus' ejection from the race as unimportant, commenting, "We've been through inspection I don't know how many times.
 NASCAR did what they did, and we came back and ran two races.
 That was history."

 Two days after the race, NASCAR announced penalties for Hendrick Motorsports and Hall of Fame Racing.
 Hendrick Motorsport's penalties for "actions detrimental to stock car racing", and for making an unapproved template modification to Johnson's rear window, included a $25,000 fine for Knaus, who was suspended from NASCAR until March 22, 2006.
 Knaus was also placed on probation until December 31, 2006; Johnson did not incur a points penalty.
 The team did not appeal the penalties and Grubb continued in Knaus' role until the Golden Corral 500.
 Hall of Fame Racing's penalties were for "actions detrimental to stock car racing", and for having a non-compliant carburetor in accordance to the 2006 NASCAR Rule Book.
 Crew chief Philippe Lopez was fined $25,000, and Terry Labonte and team owner Bill Saunders were penalized 25 points in the Drivers' and Owners' Championships.
 Hall of Fame Racing and its partner Joe Gibbs Racing announced they would appeal their penalties.
 The appeal was heard before a three-member National Stock Car Racing Commission on March 7 at NASCAR's Research & Development Center in Concord, North Carolina.
 The penalties were upheld.
 Hall of Fame Racing decided not to appeal further to Charles D. Strang, the NASCAR National Commissioner.